streamcc/xbob.db.maskattack/README.rst

  Mask Attack Database
 ======================

-TODO: TO UPDATE
-This package contains the access API and descriptions for the `Replay Attack Database <http://www.idiap.ch/dataset/replayattack/>`_.
+This package contains the access API and descriptions for the `3D Mask Attack Database <http://www.idiap.ch/dataset/3dmad/>`_.
 The actual raw data for the database should be downloaded from the original URL.
 This package only contains the `Bob <http://www.idiap.ch/software/bob/>`_ accessor methods to use the DB directly from python, with our certified protocols.